freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-46.english.md

 This is similar to how you set the `x` values; it will use the values of your Twitter followers to set the `y` value for each item.

-These "`d` functions" use implicit returns; but if you add curly brackets and a return statement, you can put any functionality in there that you want, including `console.log` statements that can be useful for debugging.
+These "`d` functions" use implicit returns.
+But if you add curly brackets and a return statement, you can put any functionality in there that you want, including `console.log` statements that can be useful for debugging.
 </section>

 ## Instructions